charmed-kubernetes/jenkins/README.md

   --snapd-upgrade       run tests with upgraded snapd --snapd-channel=SNAPD_CHANNEL
-                        Snap channel to install snapcore from
+                        Snap channel to install snapcore from --vault-unseal-command=VAULT_UNSEAL_COMMAND
+                        Command to run to unseal vault after a series upgrade
 ```

 This tells us what the commandline is to run this test and what parameters we